Winney Grimshaw: Later years

-Though the Grimshaw family is considered to be well-documented, other than the mention of the births of Winney Grimshaw's children, her documentation is sparse.
-She is listed as a domestic worker at the Oakland plantation between the ages of 19 and 28, then at the Woodlawn plantation between ages 29 and 32, and at Larkin plantation from ages 33 to 40.
+Though the Grimshaw family is considered well-documented, other than the mention of the births of Winney Grimshaw's children, her documentation is sparse.
+She is listed as a domestic worker at the Oakland plantation between the ages of 19 and 28, then at the Woodlawn plantation between the ages of 29 and 32, and the Larkin plantation from ages 33 to 40.
 All three plantations were located in Alabama and were owned by William Henry Tayloe.
 Winney Grimshaw's name appears for the last time at the Larkin plantation in 1866.
-Tayloe, reflecting on his time as a slaveholder, mentions Winney's name for the last time in 1868 saying, "Winney Grimshaw could fill a volume with interesting events, if [she] could write."
-Neither Grimshaw nor any of her children are listed on the 1870 US census.
+Tayloe, reflecting on his time as an enslaver, mentions Winney's name for the last time in 1868, saying, "Winney Grimshaw could fill a volume with interesting events, if [she] could write."
+Neither Grimshaw nor her children are listed on the 1870 United States census.